The IBS/LTS/LTYC Dinghy Fleet has a packed schedule of racing fun planned for Summer 2018!

 - All sailors must wear an approved Personal Flotation Device (PFD) at all times.

 - The starts use a three-minute dinghy start sequence, with horns indicating time remaining.
-There will be separate starts for Lasers and 420s.

 - To obtain rack storage, first register to race.
 Then either print your registration receipt (received by email) or forward it to Nikki Landon (NMLandon@irishboatshop.com); she will take your payment information (or add it to your account if you’re already an IBS customer).

-- Sign-ups after June 6 will be allocated space first-come, first-served.
-Note that IBS may rent rack spaces to non-racers starting June 6.
+- Sign-ups after June 1 will be allocated space first-come, first-served.
+Note that IBS may rent rack spaces to non-racers starting June 8.

 - Any Laser not used for two consecutive weeks of racing (four race nights) may be moved to a higher spot during the season.

-- All Lasers must be removed from the rack no later than Saturday, August 19 so that LTS boats can be put away for the season.
+- All Lasers must be removed from the rack no later than Friday, August 17 so that LTS boats can be put away for the season.